PanagiotisAnastasakis/GUIDE/README.md

 3. [Bayesian Non-Negative Matrix Factorization (bNMF)](https://pubmed.ncbi.nlm.nih.gov/30240442/).

 The first two methods are extensively compared, with a particular focus a GUIDE.
 The implementation of GUIDE has been extended through the use of ICASSO framework.
-Details on this extension can be found in the file 'Thesis.pdf'.
+Details on this extension can be found in the file `Thesis.pdf`.